CMSgov/bluebutton-site-static/_posts/2018-05-19-How-Beneficiaries-Authorize-an-App.md

 There are four tracks a beneficiary can take from this sign in page:

-	1. Cancel.
-The beneficiary doesn't authenticate
+1. Cancel: The beneficiary doesn't authenticate
-	2. Forget their credentials Click "Trouble Signing In to reset their credentials.
+2. Forget their credentials: Click "Trouble Signing In to reset their credentials.
-	3. Create an Account.
-If the Beneficiary doesn't have a MyMedicare.gov account
+3. Create an Account: If the Beneficiary doesn't have a MyMedicare.gov account
-	4. Sign In.
-Correctly enter the account credentials.
+4. Sign In: Correctly enter the account credentials.

-### Cancel
+### 1. Cancel:
 The beneficiary clicks the "Cancel" button.
 The API returns control to your application, but  no token is provided.
 Your callback/redirect uri will receive a response that includes an "access_denied" error.
 We considering upgrading this condition to also include the state value your app provided in order to enable you to map the response back to the user on your app that made the request and chose to cancel.

-### Forget credentials
+### 2. Forgotten credentials
-The "Trouble Signing in" link would be used by the beneficiary if they are unable to remember their User name and/or Password, or are unsure if they have a MyMedicare account.
+The "**Trouble Signing in**" link would be used by the beneficiary if they are unable to remember their User name and/or Password, or are unsure if they have a MyMedicare account.

 ![Trouble with Access screen](/assets/img/blog/beneficiary_trouble_screen.png)